• Skip to main content

 • Beat the eggs with a whisk in a large mixing bowl.
 Add the sugar, ricotta, vanilla, lemon juice, lemon zest, and olive oil.
 Stir with a wooden spoon to break up the ricotta, then whisk until smooth.

 • Sift in the flour, baking powder, baking soda, and salt (or whisk them in a separate bowl).
-Mix until just combined.
+Stir until just combined.

 • Pour the batter into the prepared pan and smooth out the top.